Introducing the 2nd Annual Global Blind Birder Bird-a-Thon 2026

 For questions, contact Martha Steele at marthajs@verizon.net

-Resources for sighted volunteers and bird clubs:
+For sighted volunteers and bird clubs:

 For sighted folks or birding clubs interested in supporting the Bird-a-Thon, please check out these resources: